AltKat/BuffedItems/README.md

 * **PAPI Placeholders**: PlaceholderAPI placeholders (e.g., `%player_name%`) are only parsed when the item is given using the `/bi give` command.
 They will **not** update dynamically while the item is already in a player's inventory.
 * **Custom Armor Textures**: This plugin only sets the `CustomModelData` tag.
 It does **not** manage resource packs or custom armor models.
 Wearable items (helmets, armor) using ItemsAdder/Nexo IDs will show the custom texture in the inventory, but will render as the **default material** (e.g., Diamond Helmet) when equipped on the player.
 * **Configuration Files**:
     * `config.yml`: Contains general plugin settings (messages, debug level, etc.).
     * `items.yml`: Stores all your custom items.
+    * `upgrades.yml`: Stores all your upgrade recipes.
-  * **Editing**: We recommend using the in-game GUI (/bi menu) as it handles everything for you instantly.
+    * **Editing**: We recommend using the in-game GUI (`/bi menu`) as it handles everything for you instantly.
 However, you CAN edit these files manually if you prefer!
-Just run /bi reload afterwards to apply your manual changes.
+Just run `/bi reload` afterwards to apply your manual changes.
 ***

 <p align="center">